-We know that media reports can have a huge impact on people's mental health, prompting them to start conversations, seek help and support each other.
+We know that media stories can have a massive impact on people's mental health, prompting them to start conversations, seek help and support each other.

-That's why we hold the Mind Media Awards every year, to recognise and celebrate the best possible representations of mental health across TV, radio, print and online.
+That's why we hold the Mind Media Awards, to recognise and celebrate the best representations of mental health across TV, radio, print and online.

-Our judges and shortlist panels were blown away by the high standard of entries shown this year.
-We had a record number of entries with a strong presence of stories from those with personal experience of mental health problems.
+Our judges and shortlist panels were blown away by the record number of entries from those with personal experience of mental health problems.

-Recent polling carried out for Mind showed that people believe journalists have more influence over public attitudes to mental health than politicians do.
+Recent polling for Mind showed that people believe journalists have more influence over public attitudes to mental health than politicians.
 Where negative coverage can have a devastating effect on people's lives, accurate, positive portrayals of mental health can be a lifeline.

 Julia Lamb, Media Engagement and Awards Manager, explains why we hold the Media Awards and have done for over 20 years.